Archict/router/README.md

 }
 ```

-If you define your middleware with a closure, then it must return a `Request` (or throw, we'll see that later).
-If it's
+If you define your middleware with a closure, then it must return a `Request`.
+If it's an object, then your class must
-an object, then your class must implement interface `Middleware`:
+implement interface `Middleware`:

 ```php
 class MyMiddleware implements Middleware